jorgezafra94/web_scraping_python/README.md

 Create two web scrapers to bring information from
 * A Quote web site https://quotes.toscrape.com/
 * A Book web site https://books.toscrape.com/
+* A Quote web site only with javascript https://quotes.toscrape.com/search.aspx

 ## Technologies
 * `requests` library to use get http method and bring pages